Summary and Status Updates (oldest to newest):

 In January – April 2020, the Planning Board heard testimony from Hartz Mountain, Cranford’s experts, the Cranford School Board, and the Planning Board’s Planner.

 The Planning Board votes unanimously to recommend to the Township Committee that they reject Hartz Mountain’s application to rezone 750 Walnut Ave for residential development.

 On September 10, 2019 the Township Committee voted to accept the Planning Board’s recommendation to not rezone 750 Walnut Ave from commercial to residential.

 In October 2019, Hartz Mountain filed a lawsuit against the Township challenging the Planning Board’s Resolution to deny rezoning of 750 Walnut Ave. to residential for multi-family development.
 Note this is NOT a builder’s remedy lawsuit.

 While negotiations with FSHC were ongoing, Cranford Township was granted several extensions of immunity from builders remedy lawsuits in the second half of 2019.

-A Fairness Hearing is scheduled for February 19, 2020 at 10:00 am in the Union County Courthouse.
-The public is allowed to attend this hearing.
+A Fairness Hearing on the Cranford-FSHC Settlement Agreement is scheduled for February 19, 2020 at 10:00 am in the Union County Courthouse.
+The public is allowed to attend.

 If the plan is approved, the court will issue a judgement granting immunity from builder’s remedy lawsuits through the period of the agreement, which is 2025.

-January 13, 2020 – Hartz Mountain sent documents opposing the Cranford – FSHC Settlement Agreement and requested that the Fairness Hearing, scheduled for February 19, 2020 be postponed:
+In January 2020, Hartz Mountain sent documents to the Court opposing the Cranford – FSHC Settlement Agreement and requested that the Fairness Hearing, scheduled for February 19, 2020 be postponed:

 Hartz Mountain Brief Opposing the Settlement Agreement